-Although the studies were exploratory and not preregistered, every effort was made to minimize researcher degrees of freedom and to increase the rigor and transparency of data analysis.
-All data, materials, analysis code, and supplemental results are available on the Open Science Framework at https://osf.io/5e2hr/ (Bao, 2024).
-Data were analyzed using R (Version 4.3.0; R Core Team, 2023).
+Although the studies were exploratory and not pre-registered, every effort was made to minimize researcher degrees of freedom and to increase the rigor and transparency of data analysis.
+All data, materials, analysis code, and supplemental results are available at the Open Science Framework (https://osf.io/5e2hr/; Bao, 2024).
+Data were analyzed using R (version 4.3.0; R Core Team, 2023).
 Sensitivity power analysis was conducted for each study to determine the required minimum effect size given the sample size.
-As a result, all of the significant effects found in the current research exceeded the required minimum effect sizes under 80% power (see online Supplemental Materials).
+As a result, all of the significant effects found in the current research exceeded the required minimum effect sizes under 80% power (see online supplemental materials).